Hacked-Crew/lamerica.github.io/README.md

 ## 🤝 Contributing

-Pull requests and forks are welcome.
 If you use or adapt this work, please credit the source. 🙏